VincentKaufmann/image-tester-ansible/README.md

 Folder Structure:

-Playbooks = Contains all Playbooks
+Playbooks = contains create_and_test folder.
-    Create_VMs = Contains main.yml and host file, to edit the diffrent OS you want to test, you can also specify the Flavour and name.
-Run ansible-playbook main.yml to create the VMs.
-    Install2IP = Contains Install2IP.yml and host file,
+create_and_test = contains main.yml and servers.yml

+Servers created
+servers tested

+to change OS to be tested or flavors edit servers.yml

+to run Testing, run: ansible-playbook main.yml